War in the Middle East and Global Capitalism

 Character of the Israeli regime

 This war reflects a fundamental change in the character of the Israeli regime within a changed international environment.
-The Netanyahu regime is an extreme right-wing nationalist coalition which includes a minority of fascistic parties from the Religious Zionist Party coalition, such as Jewish Power, headed by Ben-Gvir.
+The Netanyahu regime is an extreme right-wing nationalist coalition which includes a minority of fascistic parties from the Religious Zionist Coalition, such as Jewish Power, headed by Ben-Gvir.
 To grasp what is currently being enacted it is essential that the real character of the current Israeli regime is recognised.
 It sees a chance to dramatically shift the balance of forces in its favour by displacing large numbers of Palestinians from Gaza, doing likewise in the West Bank by further expansion of the so-called settlements, and weakening its opponents in the Middle East, starting with Hamas, Hezbollah, and Iran.

 This does not mean that most of the Israeli population support all the Israel government’s war aims.
 This is not the case.
 However, the current regime at this stage has state power, it has a significant social base and is setting the pace in this most bloody of war against the Palestinian people.